Addiction is about Hiding. Recovery is about Coming Out of Hiding.

 - The positive reinforcement that one receives from daily monitoring in the Hayver program helps to build confidence that you have chosen the new, right path.

 Once you have turned the corner, make sure your willingness to change is positively reinforced every day.
-In this way, you have the opportunity to still be clean in 5 years.
-With positive reinforcement, you can be a part of the 78% Team.
+In this way, you have the opportunity to improve your chances of staying in recovery with monitoring.

 Compliance Builds Strength and Fortitude.